iDimaBR/speedinv/README.md

             this.preventClose = !this.preventClose;
         });

-        // Prevent from closing when preventClose is to true setCloseFilter(p -> this.preventClose);
+        // Prevent from closing when preventClose is true setCloseFilter(p -> this.preventClose);
     }